 The heart of the matter in his view seemed to be the law's failure to address the problems that aren't solved by simply replacing cash bond with signature bond.
 Where do homeless people go when they are released?
 How do people without adequate transportation options get to court?
 What happens to people who cycle in and out of jail because of poverty and other adversities?

 The irony in attacking the bail reform ordinance for not addressing these important questions is that the original legislation did.

 SONG advocated for a provision in the ordinance that would have established a commission to "study the bail system in the City of Atlanta, identify gaps in court and community resources, survey relevant stakeholders and report findings with recommendations to the City Council."
 But that provision was axed as council members debated the details of the legislation.

-“We’ve been asking for a needs-assessment that would determine what people need to get back to court and stay out of jail,” Kate Shapiro, SONG’s membership director, explained in an interview with Scalawag.
+"We've been asking for a needs-assessment that would determine what people need to get back to court and stay out of jail," Kate Shapiro, SONG's membership director at the time, explained in an interview with Scalawag.

 "That starts with systems-based solutions like text-messaging court reminders and providing transportation," she continued.
 "From there it looks at the fact that people need housing, medical care, addiction recovery services.
 We need municipalities to invest in rebuilding the social fabric instead of letting people languish in a cage.
 We demanded something broader.
 They narrowed it down.
 Now they say it's broken."

 In a rejection of the needs-assessment idea, Councilmember Winslow took a patronizing tone and lectured the crowd, claiming that it's the job of Fulton County and nonprofits, not the City of Atlanta, to provide social services.

 "What organizations do you have in place to serve the people that [the jail is] now serving?"
 Winslow demanded.
 "I'm telling you, get to stepping.
 While you're stepping here, step over there [in Fulton County]."